 - 5.2L VooDoo V8

-- EcoBoost engine family
+- EcoBoost Family

-- Ford 2021 Bronco V6
+- Ford Lightning

-- Shelby GT500 supercharged V8 (when Automation supports it)
+- Shelby GT500

-- Ford 2010 Shelby Raptor supercharged Boss V8 (when Automation supports it)
+- 2010 Shelby Raptor

-- Ford 2012 Shelby Baja 700 supercharged Boss V8 (when Automation supports it)
+- 2012 Shelby Baja 700

 - Maybe some Ford racing engines (like NASCAR, Cobra Jet, etc.)